verrazzano/docs/content/en/docs/setup/install/mc-install/advanced/syncclusters.md

 ---
 title: "Synchronize Managed Clusters Registration"
-description: "Learn how to synchronize and filter cluster registration"
+description: "Learn how to register and synchronize cluster registration automatically."
 weight: 1
 draft: false
 ---

-You can synchronize cluster registration automatically across Verrazzano by enabling `syncClusters` in the Verrazzano custom resource.
-Any clusters imported in the Rancher console then will be synchronized across the rest of Verrazzano, including in Verrazzano managed cluster resources, Rancher, and Argo CD.
-Additionally, by using a [label selector](#filter-cluster-selection), you can filter the clusters that you want to be synchronized.
+You can synchronize cluster registration across Verrazzano by enabling `syncClusters` in the Verrazzano custom resource.
+Any clusters imported in the Rancher console will be synchronized across the rest of Verrazzano, including in Verrazzano managed cluster resources, Rancher, and Argo CD.
+Additionally, you can use a [label selector](#filter-cluster-selection) to filter the clusters you want registered.

-## Enable `syncClusters`
+## Register Managed Clusters Automatically

 The following illustrates an admin cluster Verrazzano resource that enables `syncClusters`.
 {{< clipboard >}}